sminnee/arborist/README.md

  * To execute the command, press enter
  * To skip the command, enter "n"
  * To stop the script exectue, press Ctrl-C

+	> arb rel1/sapphire --startrev=1234

+This will execute the same command as the previous item; however, it will start the merging from revision #1234.
+This is useful if you had to cancel your arborist session for some reason.